 Pop a vitamin C pill before heading out and you’ll keep your body protected from the colds and flus getting around.
 Scientists discovered that vitamin C ramps up your immune system’s virus-fighting abilities.
 When you take vitamin C, your body makes more immune cells and interferon compounds, which bolsters your antiviral defenses.
 Vitamin C also directly interferes with viruses’ ability to replicate.
 This in return slows the start or spread of a cold or flu.
 It gives your immune system a chance to eradicate them before things get worse.

 Taking vitamin C supplements is the most effective way to get these immune-boosting benefits.
+Because its properties are known to be effective, many people decide to buy their supplements from online chemists such as Chemist Direct (www.chemistdirect.com.au) to reap the benefits that these vitamin C supplements can provide.
 But you can also eat kale or peppers, both of which have more vitamin C than orange juice and far less calories.
 (Source)

 You don’t have to get the sniffles every winter.
 Boost your immunity and protect yourself from flus and colds with these three amazing flu fighting veggies!
 Of course, if you have flu symptoms, make sure to consult your doctor.